Unisex name: Czech

-The Czech Registry Act forbids giving male names or surnames to females or female names or surnames to males, but does not restrict neutral names and surnames.
+Up until December 31, 2021, the Czech Registry Act forbade giving male names or surnames to females or female names or surnames to males, but did not restrict neutral names and surnames.
+As of January 1, 2022, females are now allowed to request a male surname for themselves or for their children without any additional paperwork.
 For the period of transitioning, the Act explicitly allows the use of gender-neutral given names and surnames.